nsrau/azure-docs.it-it/articles/hdinsight-hbase-provision-vnet.md

 			{
 			<#
 			    .SYNOPSIS
-			     Displays information to facilitate HDInsight cluster to cluster scinario within same virtual network.
+			     Displays information to facilitate an HDInsight cluster-to-cluster scenario within the same virtual network.
 				.Description
-				 This command shows following 4 properties of an HDInsight cluster.
+				 This command shows the following 4 properties of an HDInsight cluster:
-				 1. ZookeeperQuorum (only support HBase type cluster) Shows the value of hbase property "hbase.zookeeper.quorum".
+				 1. ZookeeperQuorum (supports only HBase type cluster) Shows the value of HBase property "hbase.zookeeper.quorum".
-				 2. ZookeeperClientPort (only support HBase type cluster) Shows the value of hbase property "hbase.zookeeper.property.clientPort".
+				 2. ZookeeperClientPort (supports only HBase type cluster) Shows the value of HBase property "hbase.zookeeper.property.clientPort".
-				 3. HBaseRestServers (only support HBase type cluster) Shows a list of host FQDNs which run HBase rest server.
+				 3. HBaseRestServers (supports only HBase type cluster) Shows a list of host FQDNs that run the HBase REST server.
-				 4. FQDNSuffix (support all type cluster)
+				 4. FQDNSuffix (supports all cluster types)
-					Shows FQDN suffix of hosts in the cluster.
+					Shows the FQDN suffix of hosts in the cluster.
 			    .EXAMPLE
 			     Get-ClusterDetail -ClusterDnsName {clusterDnsName} -Username {username} -Password {password} -PropertyName ZookeeperQuorum
-			     This command shows the value of hbase property "hbase.zookeeper.quorum".
+			     This command shows the value of HBase property "hbase.zookeeper.quorum".
 			    .EXAMPLE
 			     Get-ClusterDetail -ClusterDnsName {clusterDnsName} -Username {username} -Password {password} -PropertyName ZookeeperClientPort
-			     This command shows the value of hbase property "hbase.zookeeper.property.clientPort".
+			     This command shows the value of HBase property "hbase.zookeeper.property.clientPort".
 			    .EXAMPLE
 			     Get-ClusterDetail -ClusterDnsName {clusterDnsName} -Username {username} -Password {password} -PropertyName HBaseRestServers
-			     This command shows a list of host FQDNs which run HBase rest server.
+			     This command shows a list of host FQDNs that run the HBase REST server.
 			    .EXAMPLE
-			     Get-ClusterDetail -ClusterDnsName {clusterDnsName} -Username {username} -Password {password} -PropertyName FQDNSuffix This command shows FQDN suffix of hosts in the cluster.
+			     Get-ClusterDetail -ClusterDnsName {clusterDnsName} -Username {username} -Password {password} -PropertyName FQDNSuffix This command shows the FQDN suffix of hosts in the cluster.
 			#>

 				$DnsSuffix = ".azurehdinsight.net"